-The contextual deep link works much like traditional and deferred deep links, except they not only make the users install the app and redirecting to where they intend to land within an app, but also capture information about the user, including demography and geography of the users, data with respect to referrals and which promo code they want to apply to their order, etc.
+The contextual deep link works much like traditional and deferred deep links, except they not only make the users install the app and redirecting to where they intend to land within an app but also capture information about the user, including demography and geography of the users, data concerning referrals and which promo code they want to apply to their order, etc.

 Leveraging deep links to optimize mobile user engagement

 Deep links will act as a shortcut taking the user to the desired location in the application, which saves time and improves the overall user experience.

 A better user engagement plan requires a better personalization of nudges.
 Contextual deep links play an important role in creating personalized experiences for users.